secretstartups/handbook/finance/procurement/office-equipment-supplies/index.html.md

 #### Something else?
   * No problem!
 Consider adding it to this list if others can benefit from it.

-Also see the [hardware expense table](/handbook/finance/expenses/#hardware) for a list of items and reference prices before purchasing.
+See also the [Laptop Configuration page](/handbook/business-technology/team-member-enablement/onboarding-access-requests/#laptop-configurations) before purchasing.
-Please reach out on the `#expense-reporting-inquires` channel if you are unsure what you would like to purchase is reimbursable.
+Please message the `#expense-reporting-inquires` channel if you are unsure what you would like to purchase is reimbursable.